KorfLab/SABR/TUTORIAL.md

 ## Installation ##

 You must install some flavor of conda.
 We typically use Miniforge3.
-After conda has been installed and you are in the base environment, you may start the next steps.
+After conda has been installed, you may start the next steps.

 ```
 git clone https://github.com/KorfLab/spliced-alignment-bakeoff